Practicum & Work Experience

 Work Experience Requirements

 You will complete two work experience courses as part of the Funeral Service Diploma program.
-Work experience can be started in any semester and may be completed at the same time as other courses or after finishing your academic courses.
+Work experience courses can be completed at any point in the program.

 • Students employed in a funeral home at the time of admission are encouraged to register in work experience in their Semester 1 (refer to the Program Planning Guide on Plan Your Studies for prerequisites).

-• Contact the Funeral Program team when a placement is secured during the semester.
+• Contact the Funeral Program team for registration guidance when a work experience location is secured during the semester.

-In order to participate in Work Experience I and Work Experience II, you will require the following:
+In order to participate in Work Experience I and Work Experience II, you may require the following:

 • Non-Graduated Class 5 Driver's License - students preparing for work experience courses may be required to provide a non-graduated Class 5 driver's license to their Funeral Home employer, at their own expense.
 Failure to do so may impact the student's ability to complete the program requirements or participate in the course.